nereusx/tcsh-lxy/README.md

 7. Use new-line at the end of a single-quoted text or the file if its needed

+8. If your script is big enough, respect your users and write it in a real language (C, Pascal, Fortran) or at least in a script lanuage (awk, basic, python, perl).
+Shells are not made to program but to communicate with OS.

 ## Complains

 1. foreach-next for the command line